Dhghomon/easy_rust/README.md

 }
 ```

-But this works, because you have a different `let` statement.
+But this works, because it's not a `match` so you have a different `let` statement each time:

 ```rust
 fn main() {